 Aside from just teaching English in Cambodia, we have had opportunities to work in school administration and leadership positions.
 We’ve worked as curriculum consultants for a new primary school in Phnom Penh.
 Stevo worked in a management position and IT for an early childhood school.

 Jen worked as the head teacher for her school campus.
 While we both had some leadership experience prior to taking these positions, Cambodia can definitely be a place to grow your skills and take on additional professional responsibilities.

 If you are a Speech Therapist or Occupational Therapist or have experience working with students with special needs, there are many job opportunities opening up in Cambodia.
 We are putting together a more comprehensive resource for people looking for work in these areas, but feel free to email Jen in the meantime for more info at Jen (at) twocantravel (dot) com.

 There are also opportunities to teach different subjects at schools such as athletics, computers, art, and more.
 If you have a specialty in a certain area, be sure to bring that up in your interview as those types of jobs aren’t always advertised.

 What if I am a recent university graduate?

-What are the salaries and benefits for teaching jobs in Cambodia?
+What are the salaries and benefits for teaching in Cambodia?

-Teacher salaries are lower in Cambodia than in other Asian countries.
+Salaries are lower for teaching in Cambodia than in other Asian countries.
 However, the cost of living in Cambodia tends to be lower as well.
 Typically salaries range from $800-$2,000 per month for full-time teachers.
 Part-time positions range from $250-$1000 per month.

 Should I apply for teaching jobs before coming to Cambodia?

-We recommend applying for teaching jobs before you arrive in Cambodia as you can maximize on benefits and moving assistance from schools.
+We recommend applying for a job teaching English in Cambodia before you arrive.
+That way you can maximize on benefits and moving assistance from schools.